happybeing/safe-drive/README.md

 - mount the files shared via anyone's public name with `ls ~/SAFE/_webMounts/<public name>`
 - read-only access any public files via the mounts under `ls ~/SAFE/_webMounts`

+### Example Applications
+- <strong>Online Docs using LibreOffice:</strong> Using LibreOffice you can load and save documents directly on your SAFE Drive.
+If you save under a SAFE URI others can read them using SAFE Drive's 'web mounts' feature.
+Using SAFE means your private documents are really private and secure, as well as accessible to you from any device with access to SAFE Network, anywhere in the world.
+- <strong>Backup:</strong> You can copy changed files to a backup location and know they are SAFE and always accessible.
+On Linux `cp -ru` or `rsync -ru` are recommended for this.
+- <strong>dWeb Blog:</strong> is an example of a blazingly fast website that you can adapt and modify to deploy to both Web and SAFE Network with a single command.
+Visit dWeb Blog to learn how [on the Web](https://dweb.happybeing.com/blog/post/001-how-to-set-up-your-own-dweb-site.md) or [on SAFE Network](safe://dweb/blog/post/001-how-to-set-up-your-own-dweb-site.md) (requires SAFE Browser).
+- <strong>safegit - Decentralised Git Source Code Control:</strong> is a script which enables you to publish a git repository to SAFE Network where others can clone it, and can submit pull requests back to you.
+Read how [on the Web](https://dweb.happybeing.com/blog/post/002-safegit-decentralised-git-on-safe-network.md) or [on SAFE Network](safe://dweb/blog/post/002-safegit-decentralised-git-on-safe-network.md) (requires SAFE Browser).

+Let us know how you use SAFE Drive by submitting additions to this list in a message or pull request.

 ### Work In Progress
-- support decentralised `git` by pushing to headless repositories anyone can access
+- support decentralised `git` by pushing to headless repositories anyone can access (see safegit above which allows this now, although other work is also ongoing)
 - provide a locally hosted web interface for decentralised git (similar to github)
 - provide a decentralised github like web app, hosted on SAFE Network

 ### Planned Features
-- save application files to SAFE Drive (this is not reliable, so copy manually or use `rsync`)
+- save application files to SAFE Drive.
+This works with some applications such as LibreOffice and Vim, but is not reliable for all applications, but you can instead copy manually or use `rsync`
 - create public names and services:
     - create decentralised domains
     - upload a website to a domain